|Echo by Alexandre Cabanel, |

 The process I experienced is dealing first with the narcissist - anger, grief, acceptance, anger, anger, anger, grief, sadness, and rage, deeper acceptance, then becoming better able to look at my own life and behavior.
 For me, as my denial shattered, the anger really kicked in.
-The anger soon turned to what seemed like absolute rage that felt as if it would never end, but it finally did subside.
+The anger so consuming for a season of time that it felt as if it would never end, but it finally did subside.

 There is a huge distinction that must be made at this point.
 There is a difference between intellectually processing and feeling the feelings.
 I was told I needed to feel the feelings, not just emotionally detach and intellectually process - which is what I much preferred to do!
 I was amazed by the fact that when I actually let myself feel the pain associated with the memories how much it began to take the sting out!